 Everyone’s window is different, as it is affected by your own personal experiences and background.
-It can be impacted by various factors, such as upbringing, mental state and personal relationship history.
+It can be impacted by various factors, such as your upbringing, mental state, and personal relationship history.
 For instance, if you have an anxiety disorder, it is likely that you are pushed into hyperarousal more easily than someone who does not.

 Traumatic events also have the capacity to alter your nervous system and subsequently narrow your window.
 Indeed, trauma pushes you out of your emotional safety zone, making you respond differently to stressors.
-These triggers can be internal, such as feeling anxious, angry and out of control.
-They can also be external, such as specific smells, locations or anniversaries.
+These triggers can be internal, such as feeling anxious, angry, and out of control.
+They can also be external, such as specific smells, locations, or anniversaries.

 It is important to remember that trauma is very personal.
 Something that may be traumatic to one person may not affect someone else in the same way.
-Different events affect people in various ways, so whilst examples of traumatic situations commonly include assault and abuse, other types of trauma do occur and are just as valid.
+Different events affect people in various ways, so while examples of traumatic situations commonly include assault and abuse, other types of trauma do occur and are just as valid.

 How can you widen your window of tolerance?

 In order to widen your window of tolerance, you need to identify its limits.
-You can do this by trying to gain awareness of situations which trigger hyper- and hypoarousal.
+You can do this by trying to gain awareness of situations that trigger hyper- and hypoarousal.
 This can be challenging, as when you are in a state of response, your first thought will not be to take note of what is happening.
 Instead, when enough time has passed and you have returned inside your window, try noting certain things.
 What triggered you?
 How did you react?
 What did or could have helped you in that situation?

 The most effective way of identifying your window is by seeking help from a mental health professional.
 Talking through your background and past experiences will help pinpoint your triggers, and what you can do to build your tolerance back up again.
-Embodied and somatic therapies also help you feel into bodily sensations to gently build the capacity in your window.
+Embodied and somatic therapies also help you feel bodily sensations to gently build the capacity in your window.

 Tips for managing symptoms of hyper and hypoarousal: